ymolists/website/gitpod/docs/ides-and-editors/vscode-extensions.md

 You have two options to install extensions for yourself only:

-1. For the current workspace only
+1. For the current workspace only - if you don't want extensions to be synced across workspaces, select `Install (Do Not Sync)` instead of `Install` when installing new extensions.
-1. For all your workspaces

-The second use case can be useful for extensions that you want to have in all your projects (for example a custom theme), and this doesn't require changing every project's `.gitpod.yml` configuration.
+2. For all your workspaces - can be useful for extensions that you want to have in all your projects (for example a custom theme), and this doesn't require changing every project's `.gitpod.yml` configuration. **All manually installed extensions are synced across workspaces by default**.

-To do this, open the Extensions view, search for the extension you want to install and click **Install**.
+You can read more about why and how extensions are synced on the [Settings Sync](settings-sync) page.

 ## Built-in Extensions